Books of Chronicles

-The Book of Chronicles (דִּבְרֵי־הַיָּמִים Dīvrē-hayYāmīm, "words of the days") is a book in the Hebrew Bible, found as two books (1–2 Chronicles) in the Christian Old Testament.
+The Book of Chronicles (דִּבְרֵי־הַיָּמִים) is a book in the Hebrew Bible, found as two books (1–2 Chronicles) in the Christian Old Testament.
 Chronicles is the final book of the Hebrew Bible, concluding the third section of the Jewish Tanakh, the Ketuvim ("Writings").
 It contains a genealogy starting with Adam and a history of ancient Judah and Israel up to the Edict of Cyrus in 539 BC.

+Traditional Jewish and Christian scholarship attributed it to Ezra.
+However, Chronicles was likely written by a highly educated Jerusalem-based priestly author between roughly 400–250 BC, drawing heavily on earlier biblical traditions to reinterpret Israel’s history for the Jewish elite of the Persian/Hellenistic era.

 The book was translated into Greek and divided into two books in the Septuagint in the mid-3rd century BC.
 In Christian contexts Chronicles is referred to in the plural as the Books of Chronicles, after the Latin name chronicon given to the text by Jerome, but is also referred to by its Greek name as the Books of Paralipomenon.
 In Christian Bibles, they usually follow the two Books of Kings and precede Ezra–Nehemiah, the last history-oriented book of the Protestant Old Testament.